EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `rainSnow_Tair`: separates the rain &amp; snow based on temperature threshold
+- `rainSnow_Tair`: Rain and snow partitioning based on a temperature threshold.

-- `rainSnow_forcing`: stores the time series of rainfall and snowfall from forcing &amp; scale snowfall if snowfall_scalar parameter is optimized
+- `rainSnow_forcing`: Sets rainfall and snowfall from forcing data, with snowfall scaled if the snowfall_scalar parameter is optimized.

-- `rainSnow_rain`: set all precip to rain
+- `rainSnow_rain`: All precipitation is assumed to be liquid rain with 0 snowfall.

 </details>